Upgrading a certification signature from SHA1 to SHA256

 Level: 0 (signature over data)

-Hash algo tells the used algorithm, SHA1 in this case.
+Hash algo tells us the hash algorithm used, SHA1 in this case.

-sq cert lint is not meant to fix this issue.
-Instead simply create a new revocation certificate.
+sq cert lint is not meant to fix this issue; Instead, create a new revocation certificate.

-Note: The generation of a revocation certificate only works with keys containing SHA256 certifications.
-See above how fix keys in case they are missing.
+The generation of a revocation certificate only works with keys containing SHA256 certifications.
+See above for how to fix keys in case they are missing.

 $ gpg --export-secret-key alice@example.com | sq key userid revoke --cert-file - --userid "Alice Example <alice@example.com>" --reason "retired" --message "This key is retired" --output alice_new.rev